isils/STAT-112_Term_Project_Tableau/README.md

 2) Cleaning, transforming and verifying the data if necessary
 3) Applying statistical analyises (e.g. identfying dominant categories, checking quantitative relationship)
 4) Using Tableau to create interpretable, meaningful visualizations and design interactive dashboard that summarizes key inferences about customer behavior
-5) Producing a clear report that includes methods used, visualizations and interpretations of these results.
+5) Producing a clear report that includes methods used, visualizations and interpretations of these results
 ##
 **Dataset Summary**
 - **Total Records**: 5,000 transactions